 Benefits of assortment optimization

 When stakeholders share information in advance, planning becomes more efficient at all levels.
-This allows for a reduction in operational costs across multiple areas:

 The benefits of using a pricing solution to optimize assortments